ewusiessel/code-institute-first-project/README.md

 <h3>The ideal visitor for the website is:</h3>

 * English speaking.
-* Engaged couple or bride to be.
+* Engaged couple or bride-to-be.
-* Is looking for a kind of work that resonates with the photographer's style.
+* Is looking for a kind of product that resonates with the photographer's style.
 * Lives anywhere in the world.

 <h3>Visitors to this website are searching for:</h3>